ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 7. Look in your STSender LogDNA again, and verify that the line came through.
 Click on the left of the line to expand it.
 8. Now go back to the customer account where your service instance is provisioned, and look at that LogDNA instance.
 You should also see the line there.
 9. As a further test, add `"saveServiceCopy":false` to the line, and verify that it *only* is saved for the customer, and not in your service's STSender.

+Continue to the next step only if you are setting up Activity Tracker.
+Otherwise stop here.

 ## 5. Provision an Activity Tracker Sender
 {: #provision-at}